KjellKod/metrics-and-insights/README.md

 JIRA_PROJECTS="MYPROJECT, ENG, ETC"
 TEAM_ONE="first_team"

-# NOTE the customfield enumerations here are examples, your jira project might be setup differently
+# NOTE the customfield enumerations here are examples, your jira project WILL BE DIFFERENT
+# Settings --> Issues --> CustomFields: search for your definition of these variables
 CUSTOM_FIELD_STORYPOINTS=10025
 CUSTOM_FIELD_TEAM=10075
 CUSTOM_FIELD_WORK_TYPE=10079
+CUSTOM_FIELD_STORYPOINTS=10025
 ```

 ### All variables needed and described in zshrc format